 Not only do we love to look at food, but we also want our food to taste great and prefer it to be grown or produced in optimal conditions.

-Their report also outlines the rising importance of food safety as a global food and agribusiness megatrend, stating if Australia is to continue as a trusted supplier of 'sustainable, authentic, healthy, high quality and consistent products' – both locally and globally – then our food science graduates must be fully-equipped and trained to tackle potential issues in an unstable climate.
+Their report also outlines the rising importance of food safety as a global food and agribusiness megatrend, finding that if Australia is to continue as a trusted supplier of "sustainable, authentic, healthy, high quality and consistent products"– both locally and globally – then our food science graduates must be fully-equipped and trained to tackle potential issues in an unstable climate.

-As Australia’s major food processor, the state of Victoria employs more than 133,000 people and offers excellent employment opportunities in the area of food science and technology.
+As Australia’s major food processor, Victoria employs more than 133,000 people and offers excellent job opportunities in the area of food science and technology.

-RMIT is doing its bit to equip future food experts and contribute to building Victoria’s growing expertise through provision of innovative training delivered in its multimillion dollar Food Innovation and Education Centre.
+RMIT is doing its bit to equip future food experts and contribute to building the state's growing expertise through the innovative training delivered in its multimillion dollar Food Innovation and Education Centre.

-Harsharn Gill is Professor, Food and Health Biosciences at RMIT and says his team are working to produce graduates who will be capable of addressing our future food needs.
+Harsharn Gill is Professor, Food and Health Biosciences at RMIT and says his team is working to produce graduates capable of addressing our future food needs.

 "We are bringing together multidisciplinary research and development capabilities in all areas related to the post-farm gate food value chain to stimulate innovation and fill the capability gap that is critical for future success of the global market place," Gill said.

 "The facilities at RMIT are state-of-the-art and include food analysis and characterisation labs, microbiology and product development labs, wet and dry preparation areas and temperature controlled rooms.

 "Our students benefit from working in an industrial setting that replicates the latest in food technology while they work on real-world projects with industry partners."

 RMIT graduate Vivian Tieu said the industry work placement in the final year of her postgraduate food science degree gave her an extra advantage and real insights.